Representative Justine Caldwell

 Representative Justine Caldwell (D) was first elected in November 2018 to serve the residents of District 30 in East Greenwich and West Greenwich.
 She was named a Deputy Majority Leader in January 2023.
 She is the first vice chair of the House Small Business Committee, second vice chair of the House Corporations Committee, and is a member of the House Education Committee and the House Judiciary Committee.

-She has been a strong proponent of legislation to curb gun violence since her first term, having sponsored the 2022 law prohibiting high-capacity gun magazines and cosponsored laws prohibiting untraceable firearms and ensuring gun sales applications are reviewed by the police in the purchaser’s own community.
-She continues to work toward a ban on assault weapons and a safe-storage bill.
+She has been a strong proponent of legislation to curb gun violence since her first term, having sponsored the 2022 law prohibiting high-capacity gun magazines as well as the safe storage law enacted in 2024.
+She has cosponsored laws prohibiting untraceable firearms and ensuring gun sales applications are reviewed by the police in the purchaser's own community.
+She continues to work toward a ban on assault weapons.

 In her first year in the House in 2019, she successfully sponsored new laws aimed at the opioids crisis: one requiring pharmacies to place warning signs near pharmacy counters about the dangers associated with opioids, and another to prohibit insurers from denying or limiting life insurance to people based on their having a prescription for the overdose-reversal drug naloxone, which many people possess for the sake of saving others.